binoculars/aws-lambda-ffmpeg/README.md

 * Copies the index.js and config.json file to the dist directory
 * Runs npm install in the dist directory (excludes dev dependencies)
 * Zips everything into dist.zip.
 This file is what you will upload to AWS Lambda for execution.
+* Uploads the function to AWS (must create config.json first and have your AWS credentials set as environment variables).

 # AWS Configuration
 Just need to set up the S3 buckets and Upload the Lambda function (dist.zip).